asefatesfay/system-design-architecture/system-design-topics/67-nordstrom-platform-story.md

 ### Action

-**The core insight:** The fragility came from the coupling at the boundary between the navigation layer (our team) and the content layer (each product team).
+**The core insight:** The fragility came from the coupling at the boundary between layers and from the split technology stack.
+Navigation was rendered by our team using .NET, content was rendered by each product team's .NET server, but both were actually React components—yet teams couldn't own their full rendering pipeline.
 The content was served from separate origins, which meant every page required a network round-trip between our navigation server and each team's server.
-The fix: bring everything into one rendering process so the navigation and content are assembled server-side before the response is sent.
+The fix: bring everything into one rendering process using Node.js SSR so the navigation and content are assembled server-side before the response is sent, and teams can own their full JavaScript/React stack end-to-end.

 **The architecture:**